Scalar fields in Bonnor-Melvin Universe with potential: A study of dynamics of spin-0 particles-antiparticles: Scalar fields in Bonnor-Melvin-Lambda universe with potential: The Klein-Gordon Equation

-In this section, our focus turns to the exploration of the Klein-Gordon equation within the backdrop of the Bonnor-Melvin space-time-enriched with a cosmological constant.
-The metric under consideration stands as a static solution characterized by cylindrical symmetry, emerging from Einstein's equations.
-This metric is intricately shaped by a homogeneous magnetic field, offering a compelling scenario for our investigation.
-In a cylindrical coordinate system, the magnetic field is succinctly expressed, providing a foundational element for our analysis.
+In this part, our focus turns to solve the Klein-Gordon equation within the background of Bonnor-Melvin space-time-enriched with a cosmological constant.
+The metric under consideration stands as static solution characterized by cylindrical symmetry, emerging from Einstein's field equations.
+This metric is intricately shaped by a homogeneous magnetic field, offering a compelling scenario for our investigation and the line-element describing this magnetic universe is given by \cite{MA, MA2, k22}

-Here, $\Lambda$ denotes the cosmological constant, and $\sigma$ represents a constant of integration intricately connected to the magnetic field through the following relation \cite{k46,k47}:
+where $\Lambda$ denotes the cosmological constant, and $\sigma$ represents a topological parameter which is responsible for an angular deficit.
+These two parameters are connected to the magnetic field strength along the symmetry axis through the following relation \cite{MA2, k22}:

+The behaviour of the magnetic field strength for different values of the cosmological constant $(\Lambda)$ and the topological parameter $(\alpha)$ is shown in the Figure 1.